 Whereas derivatives of $\Theta$ with respect to $z$ are often studied, it seems that studies of its derivatives with respect to $\tau$ are less common.
 The following Lemma contains a symmetry result for the logarithmic derivative of $\Theta$ with respect to $\tau$. \begin{lemma} For $z \in \C$ and $\tau \in \mathbb{H}$ we have

 In particular, for $z = 0$ we get

 \end{lemma} \begin{proof} We start by taking the logarithm on both sides of the identity in Theorem \ref{thm_Theta}

-Differentiating with respect to $\tau$ on both sides and a multiplication by $\tau$ yields, after rearranging the terms, the desired result. \end{proof} As a next step, we define the following theta functions of two variables which we will then restrict to certain domains.
+Differentiating with respect to $\tau$ on both sides and a multiplication by $\tau$ yields, after rearranging the terms, the desired result. \end{proof} As a next step, we define Jacobi's theta functions of two variables which we will then restrict to certain domains.
 For $z \in \C$ and $\tau \in \mathbb{H}$ we define

 We note that $\vartheta_3(z,\tau) = \Theta(z,\tau)$ and that any $\vartheta_j$ can be expressed via $\Theta$ from equation \eqref{eq_Theta}.
 The functions which we will study in the rest of this work are restrictions of the above functions with $(z,\tau) = (0,i x)$, $x \in\R_+$.
-In particular, all these functions are real--valued. \begin{definition}[Jacobi's Theta Functions] For $x \in \R_+$ we define Jacobi's theta functions in the following way.
+In particular, all these functions are real-valued. \begin{definition} For $x \in \R_+$ we define the real-valued theta functions in the following way.

-\end{definition} It does not make much sense to study properties of $\theta_1(x)$ if defined in the above sense as $\vartheta_1(0,i x) = 0$ for all $x \in \R_+$.
+\end{definition} It does not make much sense to study properties of $\theta_1(x)$ if defined as above, because $\vartheta_1(0,i x) = 0$ for all $x \in \R_+$.
 However, we will see that $\theta_1$ is involved in the proof of our main result in some sense.

 All of the above functions can also be expressed by infinite products.

 These representations can be quite useful when studying the logarithmic derivatives of these functions.
 We note that for $z \in \R$ and purely imaginary $\tau = i x$, $x \in \R_+$ the theta function $\Theta(z, ix)$ is maximal for $z \in \Z$ and minimal for $z \in \Z + \frac{1}{2}$.
 These special cases correspond to Jacobi's $\theta_3$ and $\theta_4$ function